Which industries are the most digital? How the digital leaders are already winning the digital race

 The Capgemini report looked at the industries in which the 391 companies operated, and analysed where each industry sits.

-In the graph below, each dot represents the average maturity of industries for which there were 20 or more data points (click to enlarge).
+In the graph below, each dot represents the average maturity of industries for which there were 20 or more data points.

 Telecom and travel are in the fashionista space due to the fact that while they have launched important technology-based features, on average their transformation management intensity is not at the digerati level.